 Ioane also attended Willamette as a student-athlete and played for the Bearcats from 1997-98 through 2000-01.
 He was a two-year captain who earned a total of four letters while playing at Willamette.

 As a senior, he was a finalist for the Josten’s Trophy, given to the NCAA Division III men’s basketball player of the year.
 Ioane earned a bachelor’s degree from Willamette in 2001 and achieved a Master’s of Art in Teaching at WU in 2002.

 While attending Billings Skyview High School in Montana, Ioane was All-Conference and All-State in football, basketball and track and field.
 Later, he competed in 100 basketball games as a player at Willamette.
 He helped the Bearcats achieve a combined record of 54-44 during his four seasons.

 He became the Pro Hoop Camp director in 2009.
-Pro Hoop Camp is held during the summer and offers four sessions for youngsters ages 7-17.
-Ioane stresses individual skill development and team concepts as well as overall attitude.
+Pro Hoop Camp is held during the summer and Ioane stresses individual skill development and team concepts as well as overall attitude.
 Jersey Day and the "2-minute games" are highlights during each week of the camp.

 Ioane’s wife, Kelly (Sorenson) ’01, was a star for WU in volleyball and basketball.
-Kip and Kelly are the parents of Lincoln, 7 years old, Leah, age 5 and Xavier, two years old.
+Kip and Kelly are the parents of Lincoln, 11 years old, Leah, age 9 and Xavier, six years old.